-It is widely agreed that acupuncture originated from China more than 2000 years ago.
+While we don’t know exactly when acupuncture first appeared, it is widely agreed that it originated from China more than 2000 years ago.
 However, for thousands of years acupuncture had been practiced in other Asian countries as well.

-In Japan, acupuncture has been an important part of their medical practice and system for over 1400 years.
-However, it was in fact, a Chinese monk-physician named Chiso that brought acupuncture along with other medical techniques to Japan in the 6th century.
-During this time, China was far more advanced in the practice of acupuncture than Japan but since then acupuncture in Japan has evolved in its own very unique way.
+Acupuncture has been an important part of Japan’s medical practice and system for over 1400 years.
+However, it was a Chinese monk-physician named Chiso who brought acupuncture along with other medical techniques to Japan in the 6th century.
+During this time, China was far more advanced in the practice of acupuncture, but since then acupuncture in Japan has evolved in its own way.

-In 1878, in Kyoto, Japan, the first school for the blind was opened, and remarkably, the study of acupuncture was an important part of the curriculum.
-This curriculum development and education is attributed to Waichi Sugiyama, a blind acupuncturist.
-Under the influence of Sugiyama’s movement (Sugiyama is credited with needle guide tube invention), acupuncture had been taught at schools for the blind since the Edo period.
-By 1911, new rules for acupuncture and moxibustion clinics were established.
+Over time, new rules for acupuncture and moxibustion clinics were established.
 By the mid-1930s, there was a revival of Chinese medicine in Japan, advocating holistic treatment.
 During this time, meridian therapy originated and developed as an acupuncture therapy.
-Meridian therapy was based on theory from the classic book Nan Jing (1st century AD).
-It established the theory and system of meridians and treating points by pulse diagnosis.
-Also a novel way to insert the tip of the needle a few millimeters into the skin and fix it with tape so that it would not move was invented.⁴
+Meridian therapy is the theory and system of meridians and treating points by pulse diagnosis.
+This was a novel way to insert the tip of the needle a few millimeters into the skin and fix it with tape so that it would not move was also invented during this time.⁴

 Key differences between Japanese and Chinese style acupuncture:

 - Palpation before the treatment –